niplav/site/about.md

-The website is built writing the articles in Markdown (TODO: link here) and them compiling them to standard HTML using `markdown_py` (TODO: link)  Mathematical formulae are typeset using MathJax.
+The website is built writing the articles in Markdown (TODO: link here) and them compiling them to standard HTML using `markdown_py` (TODO: link).
+Mathematical formulae are typeset using MathJax.
+It only uses only minimal CSS (highlighting code and quotes, centering the text and limiting line length) and no JavaScript.

 ### Influences